-Roll Out Sophos Firewall TLS Inspection Properly
+Implementing Sophos Firewall TLS Inspection Correctly

-The most important modules are:
+The most important are:

-- Web Protection: Includes Web Security, Web Control, Application Control and Web Malware Protection.
+- Web Protection: Includes Web Security, Web Control, Application Control, and Web Malware Protection.

-- Network Protection: Includes IPS, Security Heartbeat and other network protection functions.
+- Network Protection: Includes IPS, Security Heartbeat, and other network protection functions.

 - Current Sophos Firewall firmware is installed.